 Fair Trade Bazaar

-Folk art, ceramics, textiles, baskets, jewelry, leather goods, coffee, and chocolate are just some of the many items that were offered in 2017 by that year’s vendors:
+Folk art, ceramics, textiles, baskets, jewelry, leather goods, coffee, and chocolate are just some of the many items that have been offered by vendors in previous years.

 The sales at last year’s Fair Trade Bazaar benefited people in more than thirty countries.
 In doing so, those proceeds supported more than forty families with a year’s income, allowing them